mirycantero/rest-api/README.md

         (env) $ cp .env.example .env

-    Set the needed environment in the `.env` file.
-You can use the example values.
+    Set the needed environment in the `.env` file, if you are running this locally:

-5. Make sure you are logged in to Google Cloud (verify that your GCP Account shows up)

-        (env) $ gcloud auth list
+        # Environment
+        FLASK_ENV=local

+5. Make sure you have a `json` file for the environment needed inside `/instance` folder, you can base it on `default.json` and set the needed variables.
+E.g. you would end up with a `./instance/local.json` file.

+6. Set your database configuration keys in the json file created in the previous step.

-6. Run the application:
+7. Run the application:

         (env) $ python main.py